telerik/xaml-docs/controls/radgridview/troubleshooting/updatesourcetrigger-ignored.md

 ---
-title: UpdateSourceTrigger property is ignored
+title: UpdateSourceTrigger Property is Ignored
-page_title: UpdateSourceTrigger property is ignored
+page_title: UpdateSourceTrigger Property is Ignored
 description: Read this article about Telerik's {{ site.framework_name }} DataGrid to learn what to do when the UpdateSourceTrigger property of the column's DataMemberBinding is ignored.
 slug: gridview-troubleshooting-updatesourcetrigger-ignored
 tags: the,updatesourcetrigger,property,is,ignored